11 Tear-Jerking Stories of Rescue Dogs That Found the Homes They Deserve

 The sweet puppy who overcame an injury to inspire his humans

 After Vinny, then just a 6-month-old puppy, was hit by a car and had to learn to live with three legs, a volunteer at Family Dog Rescue took him home for some much-needed TLC and strength training.
 She worked tirelssly trying to convince everyone she knew to adopt him.
 One family in particular took an interest in Vinny, and on a Saturday afternoon, confirmed that that they would love to meet him.
 It felt like fate.
 Vinny now lives in their beautiful house in the suburbs with a giant backyard and a dog sister, cat brother, two human sisters, and an amazing mom and dad.
 Within weeks, Vinny started connecting with his new family, even claiming his personal spot on the end of his parents’ bed.
 He waits patiently each morning until Lara beings to move, then squirms his way upward in the bed looking for snuggles.
+For even more cuteness, here are some dogs with beards that you’ll be sure to fall in love with.

 He traveled cross-country to find his perfect match